Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 **Given**
 - OpenSearch is running.
-- 1 lakh records are stored in the database.
+- 100,000 records are stored in the database.

 **When**
 - The system performs bulk read/write operations.